isucsp/pnpg/README.md

     git clone https://github.com/isucsp/imgRecSrc.git

-after downloading, from MATLAB change your current folder to `imgRecSrc/`.
-Each time before running the methods from this package, first execute `setupPath.m` to add necessary paths to the environment.
+after downloading, from MATLAB change your current folder to `imgRecSrc/` and first execute `setupPath.m` to add necessary paths to the environment.

 For X-ray CT examples, the projection and back projection operator subroutines may be called from MATLAB.
 Since they are written in `c` language, to prepare MATLAB recognizable `MEX` files, go to `imgRecSrc/prj` and compile the necessary files.
 Instructions on compiling the code are provided for both `UNIX` and `Windows`:

 #### For `UNIX`